So you want to be a digital nomad in Europe. Great! Me too. But for Americans and most other non-EU citizens, this move comes with complications.

 That’s because it limits your options for staying – since you can’t just head to another EU country to reset your time after chilling in Amsterdam for three months.
-You need to leave the whole zone, which limits your European options.
+You need to leave the whole zone, for a full 90 days, which limits your European options.

 What Not to Do to Overstay Your Schengen Visa